 Hello!
-I’m J.T., RAS major.
-The Russia Bug bit me about four years ago, and I’ve been involved intellectually with the country ever since.
+I’m J.T., Russian major.
+The Russia Bug bit me about five years ago, and I’ve been involved intellectually with the country ever since.
 I’m not one of those starry-eyed young things who fell in love with Pushkin, Dostoyevsky or Bulgakov, though.
 I was drawn to study Russia not for what it once was, or what most wished it to become, but for what it is now.
 And what better way to explore contemporary Russia – barring residency, of course – than through books and journals?

 Russia Reviewed is my first foray into the world of blogging and combines two of my passions: Russian affairs and book critique.
 No guarantees that everything here will be “agreeable,” but if you like Russia, books, or just want to hear a student perspective on the current Western-Russian conflict, you might find this blog at least mildly amusing.